songlinjian/Yeti-Project/doc/yeti-dm-setup.md

 Timing
 ------
-Each Yeti DM checks to see if the IANA root zone has changed and publishes a new version hourly, on the following schedule:
+Each Yeti DM checks to see if the IANA root zone has changed hourly, on the following schedule:

 | DM   | Time      |
 |------|-----------|